 Lime juice is combined with pats of butter and herbs… to create a tangy, wonderful, buttery sauce to top the simply sauteed chicken.
 You’ll want to grab a straw and suck up that sauce~ it’s so good!

 How to make the lime butter:

 After sauteeing the chicken breasts, the juice from a large lime is squeezed into the hot skillet.
 That juice is heated until bubbly.
 Tablespoons of butter are slowly whisked in to create a creamy sauce.
 Fresh dill and fresh chives are stirred into the buttery sauce.
 And that sauce is spooned over the sauteed chicken.
 Perfection!

-If you happen to be following the WW program, the points for this recipe are included at the top of this post.
+If you happen to be following the WW program, a link to the points for this recipe are included in the recipe card below.

 Thanks to Serene from the HouseOfYumm blog for these beautiful photos.
 Serene is one of the photographers for RecipeGirl.com, and she captured the deliciousness of this chicken dish perfectly!